NIAEFEUP/slides/web-workshop/presentation.md

 # The light at end of the tunnel

 Nonetheless, the basics (HTML, JS, CSS) are important when learning these frameworks because they give a general idea of how the web works!

 ---

+# Dev Tools

+Most modern browsers have a **Developer Tools** that can help you debug your website, check the network requests, and even change the website on the fly.
+Let's check some of the most important features:

+- **Elements**: Check the HTML and CSS of the website
+- **Console**: Check the output of the website
+- **Network**: Check the network requests
+- **Application**: Check the cookies, local storage, and session storage
+- **Performance**: Check the performance of the website

+Check some tips at [Chrome DevTools](https://developer.chrome.com/docs/devtools/tips)

+---